Yamen-M/IR-Controlled-Stepper-Motor/README.md

 # Features:

-Control a NEMA 17 Stepper Motor using an IR remote control Adjustable speed
+- Control a NEMA 17 Stepper Motor using an IR remote control
+- Adjustable speed
-Direction control
+- Direction control
-ReturnHome function, allows the motor to return to initial position at the beginning of the code execution
+- ReturnHome function, allows the motor to return to initial position at the beginning of the code execution

-Details: When the UP or DOWN button on the IR remote is pressed, the motor keeps moving infinitely until the STOP button is pressed.
+<b>Details:</b> When the UP or DOWN button on the IR remote is pressed, the motor keeps moving infinitely until the STOP button is pressed.

-Usage example: Curtain control.
+<b>Usage example:</b> Curtain control.
 By designing extra parts (3D printing) this project allows for fully wireless control of the curtain using the IR remote.

 # Hardware Requirements:

-NEMA 17 Stepper Motor (or other)
+- NEMA 17 Stepper Motor (or other)
-A4988 Driver
+- A4988 Driver
-IR receiver module
+- IR receiver module
-IR remote
+- IR remote
-Arduino Uno
+- Arduino Uno
-Jumper wires
+- Jumper wires
-Power Supply for the Arduino (Minimum 5V)
+- Power Supply for the Arduino (Minimum 5V)
-Power supply for the motor (Minimum 12VDC)
+- Power supply for the motor (Minimum 12VDC)
-100uf capacitor
+- 100uf capacitor

-Software Requirements:
+# Software Requirements:

-Arduino IDE
+- Arduino IDE

 # How to Use: